bfe-tech-recruitment/Opps-page/_posts/2021-03-10-Global-Branding-and-Design-Manager.md

 - An opportunity to join the global leadership team in a large global nonprofit and network with people across different disciplines who share a joint passion in social entrepreneurship and startups
 - Constant interactions with a growing global community of diverse, talented and passionate BfE members across the world
 - Make a social impact with your professional skills while further developing them in the business context of an nonprofit incubator
+- Stay updated with latest web development trends with developers from BfE Technology while constantly exploring best practices for branding and marketing with members from our Outreach division

 ### Application
 You may apply for this opening [**here**](https://forms.gle/tbBKj6TAAX1G2Y93A).
 We accept applications on a rolling basis.